 Born in 1911, Josef Mengele was a philosophy student who would go on to become one of the most frightening faces of the Holocaust.
 Known as the Angel of Death, many facts about Josef Mengele have become interwoven with rumors and conjecture that have changed him from the Nazi doctor that created a tangible Hell in Auschwitz to a boogeyman who still haunts the secret history of Europe and America into the 21st century.

 This list records some strange facts that you may not read in a standard Josef Mengele biography.
 Who was Josef Mengele?
 There is no easy way to talk about one of the most heinous war criminals of the 20th century.
 Josef Mengele did truly horrible things that earned a reputation similar to a super villain straight out of a Captain America story, undoubtedly inspiring in his wake as many writers as he did real live sadists.
 But as you’ll come to see, he was a regular person doing terrible things because he believed they were the right thing to do - which makes everything he did at Auschwitz even more terrifying.

 Just so you know, you’ll probably have to take a few breaks to clear your head while reading this list of facts about Josef Mengele.

-One of the most well-known facts about Mengele is his sick fascination with twins.
-His experiments began as a way to further explore the Nazi's pet concept of eugenics, a philosophy advocating the improvement of human genetic traits through a systematic weeding out of perceived negative pieces of DNA, and after working with Professor Otmar Freiherr von Vershuer, Mengele believed that twins held a secret to understanding how one goes about physically removing genetic makeup.
+One of the most well-known facts about Mengele is his chilling fascination with twins.
+His experiments began as a way to further explore the Nazi's pet concept of eugenics, a philosophy advocating the improvement of human genetic traits through a systematic weeding out of perceived negative pieces of DNA.
+After working with Professor Otmar Freiherr von Vershuer, Mengele believed that twins held a secret to understanding how one goes about physically removing genetic makeup.